-Outreach Activity Date Lessons Learned from the School Community Open House 8/4/2022 Students enrolled in dual credit Hispanic Heritage Month Showcase 10/14/2022 Activities focused on connecting the school community with parents and students to ensure they felt empowered as stakeholders in the school African-American Heritage Month Showcase 2/24/2023 African-American students and families connected with members of their community who shared their lived experiences, helping to strengthen school-community ties.
-Parent Meeting (including SPP review) 5/9/2023 Meeting with parents to discuss SEHS transition to in-person instruction.
-End of Year Staff Meeting 5/15/2023 Meeting with staff to discuss SEHS transition to in-person instruction.
+Outreach Activity Date Lessons Learned from the School Community Back to School Night 8/3/2023 Concerns regarding the return to in-person instruction Hispanic Heritage Month Showcase 10/13/2023 Activities focused on connecting the school community with parents and students to ensure they felt empowered as stakeholders in the school African-American Heritage Month Showcase 2/23/2024 African-American students and families connected with members of their community who shared their lived experiences, helping to strengthen school-community ties.
+Parent Meeting (including SPP review) 5/2/2024 Meeting with parents to discuss SY24.
+End of Year Staff Meeting 5/10/2024 Meeting with staff to discuss SY24.